tshafer/debugbar.dev/source/_docs/04-configuration.md

 ## Enable/disable a feature

-This is show in the [features](/docs/features) section, but generally, you can enable/disable a feature in the initializer.
+This is showed in the features] section, but generally, you can enable/disable a feature in the initializer.
 By default, all features are enabled if the underlying module is available.
 For example, Active Record is enabled if the `ActiveRecord` module is available.

 ```ruby